aaryan2134/JPMC-Quant-Challenge-2022/CONTRIBUTING.md

     ```

 10. Submit a pull request to the upstream repository.
 11. Title the pull request with a short description of the changes you made and **request a review from a maintainer/reviewer**.
-For example, you can title an issue like so "Added John Doe to the project".
+For example, you can title an issue like so "Added New Derivative Modelling Questions".
 In the description of the pull request, be sure to explain the changes that you made and any questions you have for the maintainer.
 It's OK if your pull request is not perfect (no pull request is), the reviewer will be able to help you fix any problems and improve it!
 12. Wait for the pull request to be reviewed by a maintainer.
 13. Make changes to the pull request if the reviewing maintainer recommends them.
 14. Celebrate your success after your pull request is merged! 🎉